Hi, I’m Nancy.

 be resourceful.

 Work with what you have.
-Then optimize it.
+Then make it better.

 More about me.